tholsti/portfolio-project/README.md

-# portfolio
+# project-starter
-portfolio practice

-creating a portfolio page from a mockup
+template for a quick start